 There is a scam out there and folks around the world are losing thousands of dollars.
-A few months ago We follofed a free conference to be addressed by a ‘superstar’ trader in a local luxury hotel.
+Some years ago We follofed a free conference to be addressed by a ‘superstar’ trader in a local luxury hotel.

 This person started is speech by showing us a video of his fancy home, luxury cars, private jets, and women.
 After this, he talked briefly about his trading strategy and why we all need to access his strategies.